Filtering in Blazor DataGrid Component

 Filter operators

-The filter operator for a column can be defined in the Operator in Columns property of GridFilterSettings component.
+The Syncfusion Grid component provides various filter operators that can be used to define filter conditions for columns.
+The filter operator for a column can be defined using the Operator in Columns property of GridFilterSettings component.

-The available operators and their supported data types are:
+The available operators and its supported data types are,

 Operator Description Supported Types